 Our second basic shape is the circle

 The circle is one of the more difficult shapes to make.
 Some circles turn into oblongs, ovals or egg-shapes; others become a little square.
-Practicing drawing circles on a blackboard will make it much easier for you to draw sophisticated illustrations confidently.
+Practicing drawing circles on a whiteboard will make it much easier for you to draw sophisticated illustrations confidently.

-The third blackboard friend that we have is the heart.
+The third whiteboard friend that we have is the heart.

 Everybody should be able to draw a heart.
 How else will you be able to tell your wife that you love her if you can’t draw a heart for her on her birthday card?
 Hearts are actually very useful when drawing an illustration as they can be used to represent God’s love, man’s sin and salvation among other things.